Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

             fp.close()
 ```

-Nothing very fancy here: return the module from `sys.modules` if it has already been imported or try to locate the source file for the module, load it and return it.
+Nothing very fancy there: return the module from `sys.modules` if it has already been imported or try to locate the source file for the module, load it and return it.

-Nothing should block here either, but if we continue to read the `imp` module documentation, we can find a [very interesting function named `lock_help`](https://docs.python.org/2/library/imp.html#imp.lock_held):
+Nothing should block here either, but if we continue to read the `imp` module documentation, we can find a [very interesting function named `lock_held`](https://docs.python.org/2/library/imp.html#imp.lock_held):

-    On platforms with threads, a thread executing an import holds an internal lock until the import is complete.
+    On multithreaded platforms, a thread executing an import holds an internal lock until the import is complete.
 This lock blocks other threads from doing an import until the original import completes, which in turn prevents other threads from seeing incomplete module objects constructed by the original thread while in the process of completing its import (and the imports, if any, triggered by that).

-We are reaching the explanation!
+We are getting closer...

-# Locks and thread, a hate-love relation
+# Locks and threads, a love-hate relationship

-When googling `python import lock`, we quickly can find this section about [Importing in threaded code](https://docs.python.org/2/library/threading.html#importing-in-threaded-code) that says that it's a terrible idea, and you can encounter deadlocks.
+When googling `python import lock`, we can quickly find this section about [Importing in threaded code](https://docs.python.org/2/library/threading.html#importing-in-threaded-code) which simply tells you that it's a terrible idea, and is likely to create deadlocks.

-Let's sum up what we found:
+Let's sum up what we’ve found:

 ```python
 import imp